![]() |

 Second Photographer

-An experienced and talented Second Camera is especially recommended if your guest list is very large and/or your ceremony venue is elaborate and you want many views from a distance as well as closer in, or from a ground level and from upper floors.
+Although your event will be covered from the best perspectives afforded by lighting and the situations, an experienced and talented Second Camera provides a second perspective and is especially recommended if your guest list is very large and/or your ceremony venue is elaborate and you want many views from a distance as well as closer in, or from a ground level and from upper floors.
 A second photographer also captures more of you and the reactions of your families and friends before, during, and after the ceremony.

 Ceremony and Reception